The following are the Bylaws of the New Hampshire League of Investigators, hereinafter called the NHLI.

 CHANGES TO CONSTITUTION

 Only the BOG may propose changes to the Constitution.
-Said changes may be amended only by a two-thirds (2/3) vote at the Annual Meeting.
+Said changes may be amended only by a two-thirds (2/3) vote of the quorum at the Annual Meeting.
 Said proposals shall appear separately, but in their entirety, listing the current Article and the proposed change or similar comparison.
+Any amendments to the Constitution shall take effect immediately unless otherwise indicated.

 AMENDMENTS TO BYLAWS